5-A solved problem for Load combination.

 The second combination is 1.2D+1.6 L+0.50(Lr or S or R), where L is the live loads, live moments, or live load reactions.
 In that second case, the live load is the primary load with Dead loads, roof loads denoted by Lr, S snow, or R rain loads.

-The factor of L, which is 1.60, is higher than the other factors.
-The third combination is 1.2D+1.6 (Lr or S or R)+(0.50L or 0.5W), where W is the wind loads, wind moments, or reactions due to wind.
+The L factor, 1.60, is higher than the other factors.
+The third combination is 1.2D+1.6 (Lr or S or R)+(0.50L or 0.5W), where W is the wind loads, wind moments, or wind reactions.

 The third combination (Lr or S or R) is the primary load.

-The fourth combination is 1.2D+1.0W+0.50 (Lr or S or R)+f1L. , f1 can be considered as 1.0 or 0.50.
+The fourth combination is 1.2D+1.0W+0.50 (Lr, S, or R)+f1L. f1 can be considered 1.0 or 0.50.
 It is taken as 1.00 for live loads that exceed 100 pounds per square foot, garages, and public assembly.

-Other than that, it is taken as 0.50 if the live load does not exceed 100 PSF.
+Otherwise, it is taken as 0.50 if the live load does not exceed 100 PSF.
 In that fourth case, the wind W is the primary load.
 We will move to the next slide, which contains combinations from 5 to 7.

 Notes on LRFD combinations.

-The fifth combination is 1.2D+1.0 E+f1L+0.20 S, f1 can be considered 1.0 or 0.50, similar to the fourth combination.
+The fifth combination is 1.2D+1.0E+L+0.20S; f1 can be 1.0 or 0.50, similar to the fourth combination.
 It is taken as 1.00 for live loads that exceed 100 pounds per square foot, garages, and public assembly.

-The sixth combination is 0.9D+1.0 W the Wind load W is the primary load.
+The sixth combination is 0.9D+1.0 W. The wind load W is the primary load.

 The seventh combination is 0.9D+1.0 E. In that seventh case, the earthquake load E is the primary load.